Instead of Vesta — comparing Vepp and Vesta panels

 Backups in Vesta.
 The green button creates a new one

 Vepp can’t create backups on schedule yet.
 But you can create an unlimited number of copies separately for every website.
-Our developers plan to add Google Drive drive storage for backups.
+Instead of storing them on an external FTP, you can store backups on your Google Drive.
+It’s more convenient because you only need to specify your Google account to configure it.

 Backups in Vepp.
 Each site has its own copy